HaveFunTrading/boomnet/README.md

 offering the following features.

 * Compatibility with any stream.
-* TCP batch-aware timestamps for frames read in the same batch.
+* TCP batch-aware frame processing.
 * Not blocking on partial frame(s).
 * Designed for zero-copy read and write.
 * Optional masking of outbound frames.